 For the apples, I highly recommend using something that keeps it's texture, like a granny smith.
 If you should choose to use a sweeter apple, I recommend reducing the amount of sugar you add to your crisp.

-I highly recommend using a dough cutter to mix the crumble ingredients together.
+I can't recommend using a dough cutter to mix the crumble ingredients together enough.
 It takes half the time to mix together with the dough cutter, and the cutter helps give you that perfect crumble texture!

 Make it ahead of time